 Date Intended Use of proceeds Actual use of proceeds Explanation of Variances March 2, The gross proceeds from the sale of the FT As of December 31, 2022, the None.
-The funds raised have 2022 Shares will be used for Qualifying Company had spent the entire been used to fund the Expenditures, and the net proceeds from amount raised in qualifying Company's continuing the sale of the Common Shares will be exploration expenditures and exploration of the Bralorne used for general corporate and working working capital.
+The funds raised have 2022 Shares will be used for Qualifying Company had spent the entire been used to fund the Expenditures, and the net proceeds from amount raised in qualifying Company's continuing the sale of the common shares will be exploration expenditures and exploration of the Bralorne used for general corporate and working working capital.
 Gold Project and general capital purposes. working capital.
-August The gross proceeds received from the sale As of December 31, 2022, the As of December 31, 2022, the 11, 2022 of the FT Shares will be used for Company had spent \$1,558,500 Company was committed to exploration and the proceeds received in qualifying CEE expenditures. spending approximately from the sale of the Units and the exercise \$3,045,000 to be spent by of Warrants may be used for exploration December 31, 2023, in and development activities and will be connection with its flow- used for general corporate purposes. through offering.
+August The gross proceeds received from the sale As of December 31, 2023, the None.
+The funds raised have 11, 2022 of the FT Shares will be used for Company had spent the entire been used to fund the exploration and the proceeds received amount raised in qualifying Company's continuing from the sale of the Units and the exercise exploration expenditures and exploration of the Bralorne of Warrants may be used for exploration working capital.
+Gold Project and general and development activities and will be working capital. used for general corporate purposes.
+November The gross proceeds received from the sale As of December 31, 2023, the As of December 31, 2023, the 6, 2023 of the FT Shares will be used for Company had spent \$272,000 in Company was committed to exploration, and the balance of the qualifying CEE expenditures. spending approximately financing will be used for general \$1,955,000 to be spent by corporate purposes.
+December 31, 2024.